Adamb83/Crypto_Trade_Backtester/README.md

 Historical Data Retrieval:
 Fetch and save data for backtesting with Get_Historical_Data.py.

-Customizable Settings:
-Fine-tune random iteration settings.

-Example Workflows
-1. Optimize for a Single Asset
+Backtest for Single Asset Optimization:
+Use Crypto_Trade_Backtest_Overfit.py to analyze and optimize strategies for a specific asset.
+Results will be the most overfitted settings.
 Run Get_Historical_Data.py to fetch historical data.
 Use Crypto_Trade_Backtest_Overfit.py to determine the most profitable settings for a specific coin.
-2. Test Robustness Across Assets

-Fetch data using Get_Historical_Data.py.
-Run Crypto_Trade_Backtest.py to evaluate strategies across multiple coins and random intervals.
+Run Crypto_Trade_Backtest.py to evaluate strategies across multiple coins (100's) and random intervals.
-3. Prepare Historical Data

-Use Get_Historical_Data.py to retrieve data for up to 300 coins and store it locally in CSV format.

-Backtest for Single Asset Optimization:
-Use Crypto_Trade_Backtest_Overfit.py to analyze and optimize strategies for a specific asset.

-Run Randomized Interval Backtesting:
-Run Crypto_Trade_Backtest.py to test strategies across multiple coins and random time intervals.
+Run Randomized Interval Backtesting across any number of coins, however many are in the dir it will use.
+End result is the opposite of an overfitted strategy, you get the best settings across all assets tested.

 Fun learnings with these!